Axidares of Armenia

-Axidares or Ashkhadar also known as Exedares or Exedates (flourished second half of the 1st century & first half of the 2nd century, died 113) was a Parthian Prince who served as a Roman Client King of Armenia.
+Axidares or Ashkhadar also known as Exedares or Exedates (flourished second half of the 1st century & first half of the 2nd century, died 113) was a Parthian prince who served as a Roman client king of Armenia.

-Axidares was one of the three sons born to the King Pacorus II of Parthia by an unnamed mother.
-Through his father he was a member of the House of Parthia thus a relation of the Arsacid dynasty of Armenia.
-Little is known of his life prior to becoming Armenian King.
+Axidares was one of the three sons born to King Pacorus II of Parthia by a mother whose name is unknown.
+Through his father, he was a member of the House of Parthia thus a relation of the Arsacid dynasty of Armenia.
+Little is known of his life prior to becoming Armenian king.

-Axidares succeeded his relative Sanatruces (Sanatruk) as Armenian King when he died in 110.
-He was put on the Armenian throne by his paternal uncle, the King Osroes I of Parthia without Roman consultation.
-Axidares was King of Armenia from 110 until 113.
+Axidares succeeded his relative Sanatruces (Sanatruk) as Armenian king when he died in 110.
+He was put on the Armenian throne by his paternal uncle, King Osroes I of Parthia without Roman consultation.
+Axidares was king of Armenia from 110 until 113.

-Although the Romans supported Axidares' Kingship over Armenia, Trajan viewed the action by his uncle as an invitation to war with Parthia.
+Although the Romans supported Axidares' kingship over Armenia, Trajan viewed the action by his uncle as an invitation to war with Parthia.
 Osroes I considered Axidares as incapable of governing.
-To avoid to going to war with the Roman emperor Trajan and keep peace with him, Osroes I deposed Axidares from his Armenian throne and replaced him with his other brother Parthamasiris for the Armenian Kingship.
+To avoid to going to war with the Roman emperor Trajan and keep peace with him, Osroes I deposed Axidares from his Armenian throne and replaced him with his other brother Parthamasiris as king.